tamal2000/masters/Congitive Psychology/lecture5.md

   - The decision maker knows with certainty the consequences of every alternative
 - Decision making under risk
   - the decision maker knows the probability of the various outcomes
-- Decision making under uncertainty: The scision maker doesnt know possible outcomes
+- Decision making under uncertainty: The decision maker dose not know possible outcomes
-  - patients presents to the ER with cehest pain
+  - patients presents to the ER with chest pain
-    - patient history family history, age overwiet, smoking etc.
+    - patient history family history, age overweight, smoking etc.

 Reasoning process:
 - Dual process theories.